-Typically when you buy an official LEGO set it will be in a nicely designed box or poly bag, when buying a MOC it will normally be electronic consisting of an XML or IO file which is used to purchase the LEGO bricks and a PDF containing the instructions.
+Typically when you buy an official LEGO set it will be in a nicely designed box or poly bag, when buying a MOC it will normally be electronic consisting of an XML or IO file which is used to purchase the LEGO bricks, and a PDF containing the instructions.

 If you love LEGO and have a creative mind you should give it a go at making one.
 To do this you will need the following:

-There’s two main pieces of software you can choose from to use, both are freeware so feel free to give them both a go and see which you prefer.
+There are two main pieces of software you can choose from to use, both are freeware so feel free to give them both a go and see which you prefer.
 I personally prefer Stud.IO but that’s just me…

 Lego Digital Designer